Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 Smoking - 1 Life-changing way how to stop smoking for good

 So, why should you decide to smoke or not?
-Ultimately, that is up to you.
-It’s about weighing the information, considering the risks and benefits, and deciding what matters most to you.
-Your health, your lifestyle, your values.
-They all play a role in this choice.
+At the end of the day, that’s up to you.
+It’s about weighing up the information, considering the risks and benefits, and deciding what matters most.
+Your health, your lifestyle, your values—they all play a part in this choice.

-I know I wanted to stop smoking for good
+For me, I knew I wanted to stop smoking for good.
+But how?
+Become a monk?
+It felt impossible.

-Starting smoking wasn’t just about wanting to be cool, it was about seeking acceptance and chasing after an idealised image of beauty and popularity.
+Starting smoking wasn’t just about wanting to be cool.
+It was about seeking acceptance and chasing an idealised version of beauty and popularity.

 But my parents found out I was smoking